What’s the Best Way to Contact an STA representative?

 Having a parent meeting at the beginning of each production helps everyone to get on the same page, and helps us to go over any details that might be different from show to show.
 Our parent meeting will always be held within the first 2 weeks of a production.

 The focus of rehearsals is to teach songs, dances and blocking.

 There are some things you can do to help us with this process:

-1) Make sure your student has used the restroom before rehearsal!
+2) Make sure your performer has used the restroom before rehearsal!

-2) Help your student(s) practice at home.
-They should be listening to the CDs and practicing their lines out loud with an adult EVERY day.
-Kids need practice often in order to retain everything - there are A LOT of details involved in every show!
+3) Help your performer(s) practice at home.
+They should be listening to the music and practicing their lines out loud with an adult every day.
+Kids need to practice often in order to retain everything - there are a lot of details involved in every show!

 3) ATTENDANCE IS CRUCIAL.
-When your student misses, s/he not only misses out on important information that we don’t have time to redo, but it significantly impacts everyone else with whom s/he is on stage.
-Please let us know in advance if your child cannot attend rehearsals, via phone email or text.
-Unexcused absences may result in lines/parts being given to other students,.
+When your performer misses, s/he not only misses out on important information that we don’t have time to redo, but it significantly impacts everyone else with whom s/he is on stage.
+Please let us know in advance if your child cannot attend rehearsals, via phone, email or text.
+Unexcused absences may result in lines/parts being given to other performers,.